The amenities and services you can expect during your stay

 Iron Mountain, MI 49801

 The administration and staff at Dickinson County Healthcare System want to ensure your stay at our facility is as comfortable and pleasant as possible.
 Your satisfaction is very important to us.
-While you are a patient, if you or a family member has a question or concern about your care, or if you don't understand something, please let us know right away so that we may address your concern in a timely manner.
+While you are a patient, if you or your family members have a question or concern about your care, please let us know right away so that we may address it promptly.
 You may direct your comments or questions to any staff member.
-Patient Advocacy is also available to assist if at any time you feel you are not being treated in a fair and concerned manner.
+Patient Advocacy is also available to assist if at any time you feel you are not being treated fairly and compassionately.
 To be connected to Patient Advocacy, please call (906) 774-1313.

 Dickinson County Healthcare System